Mathematical formulas

 Starting with version 1.0.7.10, TeXmacs incorporates several features for the “semantic” editing of mathematical formulas.
 When used appropriately, this allows you to write documents in which all formulas are at least correct from a syntactical point of view.
 For instance, in the formulas , the computer will understand that is an operator which applies to the arguments and .
 Notice that our “semantics” does not go any further: TeXmacs is unaware of the mathematical nature of addition.

 Semantic editing does require additional efforts from the user, at least a little adaptation.
-For instance, it is the user's job to enter multiplications using the shortcut * and function applications using .
+For instance, it is the user's job to enter multiplications using the shortcut * and function applications using Space.
 Indeed, from the graphical point of view, these operations cannot be distinguished, since they are both printed as invisible whitespace.
 However, the semantics of these operations is clearly very different.

 Although semantically correct documents are usually not very different from informal presentation-oriented documents as far as typesetting is concerned, the additional user effort may pay off for several reasons: